 Popular and Meaningful African Names

-• Kwame (Akan, Ghana) - A male name meaning 'born on a Saturday.'
+- Kwame - A Ghanaian name meaning 'born on a Saturday'

 The Cultural Importance of Names